 Interesting new research has found that running gait may play a significant role in efficiency and performance.
 We’ve summarised the findings and made some recommendations in the free download below.

 Coaches have suggested for many years that running technique is key to performance but, until recently, we’ve had little evidence to support this.
 Folland et al. (2017) compared running gait with measures of efficiency and performance in 97 runners of varying abilities.
 They concluded;

 “The current study provides novel and robust evidence that running technique explains a substantial proportion of the variance in running economy (39%) and performance (31%).
 It is therefore recommended that runners and coaches be attentive to stride parameters (lower duty factor, shorter ground contact time and shorter stride length) and lower limb angles (more vertical shank and plantarflexed foot at touchdown, and a smaller range of motion of the knee and hip during stance) in part to optimise pelvis movement (minimal braking, vertical oscillation, and transverse rotation), and ultimately enhance performance.”

-This is a complex topic which overlaps with gait re-training as a treatment option so we’ve discussed it in our Facebook Live video below to save you reading a very lengthy blog!
+This is a complex topic which overlaps with gait re-training as a treatment option so we’ve discussed it in our Facebook Live video below (recorded May 2017) to save you reading a very lengthy blog!